 Neil Kristian Scharnick

-All three of the new works above were invited to participate in the regional Kennedy Center American College Theatre Festival, receiving regional and national honors.
+His plays have been invited to participate in the regional Kennedy Center American College Theatre Festival, receiving regional and national honors.

-Prof. Scharnick has presented his work at the annual conferences of the Association for Theatre in Higher Education (ATHE), the Association for Asian Performance (AAP), and at UW-Madison’s Center for Early Modern Studies.
+Dr. Scharnick has presented his work at the annual conferences of the Association for Theatre in Higher Education (ATHE), the Association for Asian Performance (AAP), and at UW-Madison’s Center for Early Modern Studies.
 He is also a member of Literary Managers and Dramaturgs of the Americas (LMDA) and Christians in Theatre Arts (CITA), and is a Stage Directors and Choreographers Society (SDC) Associate.
 His primary research and production interests include Restoration theatre, new play dramaturgy, theatre and faith, and ensemble and experimental playmaking and performance.

-Prof. Scharnick has been on staff and directed at Milwaukee’s Acacia Theatre Company; he has also served as a guest lecturer as part of Milwaukee Chamber Theatre’s ViewPoints series.
+Scharnick has been on staff and directed at Milwaukee’s Acacia Theatre Company; he has also served as a guest lecturer as part of Milwaukee Chamber Theatre’s ViewPoints series.

 His most recent publication is a review of Philip Salim Francis’s book, “When Art Disrupts Religion: Aesthetic Experience and the Evangelical Mind” in PRS: Performance, Religion, and Spirituality.